-Splash Ground at the Jacksonville Zoo – Thank goodness my children always remind me to let them wear their swimsuits to the Zoo!
-Getting wet at the Zoo’s Splash Ground is usually one of their most favorite parts of the trip!
+Splash Ground at the Jacksonville Zoo & Gardens: Thank goodness my children always remind me to let them wear their swimsuits to the zoo!
+Getting wet at the zoo’s splash pad is one of their favorite parts of the trip!

-Splash Pad at St. Augustine Pier – Head on down to the St. Augustine Pier where kids can splash in the water at the splash pad and also enjoy a sandy playground directly connected to it.
-If you go on Wednesday morning you can also enjoy the weekly Farmer’s Market.
+Splash Park at St. Augustine Pier: Head on down to the St. Augustine Pier where kids can splash in the water at the splash pad and also enjoy a sandy playground directly connected to it.
+If you go on Wednesday morning, you can also enjoy the weekly Farmer’s Market.

-Wiley Playground and Splash Pad – Wiley Road Playground is located at the intersection of Lane Avenue and Wiley Road in southwest Jacksonville.
-Newer additions include a water feature!
+Wiley Playground and Splash Pad: Wiley Road Playground is located at the intersection of Lane Avenue and Wiley Road in Southwest Jacksonville.
+Newer additions include a water feature, perfect for splashing!